helidon-io/helidon/docs/se/discovery.md

    provider-specific classes and methods (the most common case).
 Use `compile` if you plan to call provider-specific methods.
 <!--@mdc :: -->

-documented][fully-specified].
+The behavior of the Web Client Discovery integration is [fully specified and documented][fully-specified].

 ### Configuration